siimkas/bsc-final-project/README.md

-# bsc-final-project
+# Final project of Digital Systems and Design BSc

-Final project of Digital Systems and Design
+Coming soon...